-In section V-A we claimed that a sparsity-based algorithm would lead to more robustness to noise.
-The comparisons we carry out here are twofold: (i) we evaluate the separation quality in terms of correlation coefficient between the original and estimated sources as the noise variance varies; (ii) as the estimated sources are also perturbed by noise, correlation coefficients are not always very sensitive to separation errors, we also assess the performances of each method by computing the mixing matrix criterion Δ_A .
-The GMCA algorithm was computed with the union of a Fast Curvelet Transform (available online - see [38], [39]) and a Local Discrete Cosine Transform (LDCT).
+In Section VI-A, we claimed that a sparsity-based algorithm would lead to more robustness to noise.
+The comparisons we carry out here are twofold: i) we evaluate the separation quality in terms of correlation coefficient between the original and estimated sources as the noise variance varies; ii) as the estimated sources are also perturbed by noise, correlation coefficients are not always very sensitive to separation errors, we also assess the performances of each method by computing the mixing matrix criterion Δ_A .
+The GMCA algorithm was computed with the union of a fast curvelet transform (available online-see [39] and [40]) and a local discrete cosine transform (LDCT).
 The union of the curvelet transform and LDCT are often well suited to a wide class of "natural" images.